headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250528_conservative.md

 ### 4.1 DOJ Actions

-The Department of Justice has filed a lawsuit against North Carolina [1].
-While the headline notes "Here's Why," the specific details remain unspecified.
+The Department of Justice has filed a lawsuit against North Carolina [1] for failing to require a driver-license number or last four digits of a Social-Security number on voter-registration forms, an alleged HAVA violation.

 [1] The DOJ Just Sued North Carolina.
 Here's Why., https://townhall.com/tipsheet/leahbarkoukis/2025/05/28/doj-sues-north-carolina-n2657731